The Links Site

 That all changed a couple of months ago when I was reading the comments on one such lemon curd recipe.
 The person commenting suggested an entirely different way to make lemon curd.
 It sounded like a very simple method and the comment author said that straining was never necessary.
 I was intrigued and started searching online for any other mention of this miracle method of making lemon curd.

-I came across this piece at fine Cooking that shared the same idea, so I had to try it.
+I came across a recipe at Fine Cooking (before it shut down) that shared the same idea, so I had to try it.

 Pale blue bowl containing lemon curd pictured on a wooden board.
 Three lemons can be seen in the background.